m-bock/purescript-benchlib/README.md

 ## Limitations

 - Currently, the library only supports Node.js.
-However, we plan to add browser support in the future.
+However, it's planned to add browser support in the future.

 - The library is still in its early stages, and we welcome contributions to improve it.